top of page

 Scott Sipe

-Kitten Manager
+Kitten Tamers Adoption Program, Manager

 Scott came in to help as a volunteer with our kitten program and shared his leadership and organization skills once on-board.
 That was in 2020.
 Today, he serves as the chief caretaker of the kittens in our Feral Kitten Tamers Program.
 On a daily basis, he ensures our kittens are fed and housing cleaned.
 He manages inventory and care support (food, litter, enrichment) for the program.
 He coordinates with the staff of the Sawyer Lake Veterinary Hospital to ensure all the kittens get the required shots, health checks and any medical conditions handled prior to adoption.
 He also ensures any emergent sick kittens get the care they need and are given any medical care or medicine required.